-CMSMs/DSSABs should support licensees with setting priorities for the distribution of funds, for example, to staff who were eligible in 2020 and continue to be eligible in 2021.
+CMSMs/DSSABs should support licensees with setting priorities for the distribution of funds, for example, to staff who were eligible in 2021 and continue to be eligible in 2022.
 A licensee may then determine feasibility of funding newly created positions or newly joining providers in the year.
 In the case of expanded staffing, providers, or hours, licensees may run short before the end of the year.

-Wage enhancement/HCCEG funding is an enveloped allocation; CMSMs and DSSABs and licensees are required to use the funding only for the purpose of increasing wages of eligible child care staff.
-The following accountability mechanisms should be put in place by CMSMs and DSSABs for licensees:
+Wage enhancement/HCCEG funding is an enveloped allocation; CMSMs and DSSABs and licensees are required to use the funding for the purpose of increasing wages of eligible child care staff.
+As noted above, starting in 2022, CMSMs and DSSABs have flexibility to use remaining wage enhancement/HCCEG funding to support other child care expenditures, on the condition that all other wage enhancement/HCCEG funding requirements have been met within their jurisdictions.
+CMSMs and DSSABs are responsible for budgeting their wage enhancement/HCCEG to ensure adequate funding is available to support this initiative.
+The following accountability mechanisms should be putin place by CMSMs and DSSABs for licensees:

-- A statement completed by the participating licensee which attests that 100 per cent of wage enhancement/HCCEG funding was provided directly to eligible child care staff, home child care visitor or home child care provider (this statement can be included in the funding agreement). - An approach for confirming licensee compliance with service agreements and guidelines (e.g. audit procedures, special purpose reports, request for T4 statements to confirm wages, etc.). - Reporting requirements that reflect service and financial data required by the ministry (please see reporting requirement section for details). - If a centre or agency closes, CMSMs and DSSABs are to work with thelicensee to meet the requirements listed above and support payments to eligible staff and/or home child care providers for hours worked before the closure.
+• A statement completed by the participating licensee which attests that 100per cent of wage enhancement/HCCEG funding was provided directly to eligible child care staff, home child care visitor or home child care provider (this statement can be included in the funding agreement).

+- An approach for confirming licensee compliance with service agreements and guidelines (e.g. audit procedures, special purpose reports, request for T4 statements to confirm wages, etc.). - Reporting requirements that reflect service and financial data required by the ministry (please see reporting requirement section for details). - If a centre or agency closes, CMSMs and DSSABs are to work with thelicensee to meet the requirements listed above and support payments to eligible staff and/or home child care providers for hours worked before the closure.
 Any unused funds would be recovered.